-In 2019, MUFG Group set a target to provide a cumulative total of 35 trillion yen in sustainable finance (including loans, equity investment in funds, arrangement of project finance and syndicated loans, underwriting of equities and bonds, and financial advisory services) by 2030.
-Refer to the Strategy section on page 15 for further information on this target and our sustainable financing strategy.
+In 2019, MUFG set a target to provide cumulative total of 35 trillion yen in sustainable finance (including loans, equity investment in funds, arrangement of project finance and syndicated loans, underwriting of equities and bonds, and financial advisory services) by 2030.
+In April 2024, this was raised to 100 trillion yen.
+Refer to the Strategy section on page 14 for further information on this target and our sustainable financing strategy.